 Marduk challenges Tiamat to combat and destroys her.
 He then rips her corpse into two halves with which he fashions the earth and the skies.
-Marduk then creates the calendar, organizes the planets and stars, and regulates the moon, the sun, and weather and it was so. - 16 And God made two great lights;
+Marduk then creates the calendar, organizes the planets and stars, and regulates the moon, the sun, and weather and it was so. - 16 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: [he made] the stars also. - 17 And God set them in the firmament of the heaven to give light upon the earth, - 18 And to rule over the day and over the night,and to divide the light from the darkness:and God saw that [it was] good. - 19 And the evening and the morning were the fourth day.

 The gods who have pledged their allegiance to Tiamat are initially forced into labor in the service of the gods who sided with Marduk.
-But they are freed from these labors when Marduk then destroys Tiamat's husband, Kingu, and uses his bloodto create humankind to do the work for the gods the greater light to rule the day, and the lesser light to rule the night:
+But they are freed from these labors when Marduk then destroys Tiamat's husband, Kingu, and uses his bloodto create humankind to do the work for the gods